Exploring the Impact of HAPS-RIS on UAV-Based Networks: a Novel Network Architecture: Problem Formulation and Proposed Solution Techniques

 where $L^{\rm{CS}}$=$\frac{L^{\rm{tot}}}{2}$ is available subcarriers, $\gamma^{l,\rm{CS} }_{i}$, the signal to noise ratio (SNR) of the received signal at user $i$ and subcarrier $l$, can be obtained as

 where $M$ is the total number of RIS elements, $N_{0}$ is the noise power spectral density, and $P^{l,\rm{CS} }$ is the CS transmit power allocated uniformly to the subcarrier $l$. $\rho^{l,\rm{CS} }_{im}$ is the binary variable which demonstrates the user $i$ is assigned to RIS element $m$ over subcarrier $l$.
-Considering $\vartheta_{im}$ the reflection coefficient of the RIS element $m$ corresponding to the user $i$ as